 The first part of the building to be constructed, the nave, was consecrated on June 2nd 1904.

 For nearly 80 years the cruciform church was a work in progress, with sections completed bit by bit: Crypt and foundations for a proposed crossing tower 1922-24; west front 1925-27; baptistery 1928; Chapel of the Holy Spirit 1932; apse and ambulatory 1959; transepts 1974 and 1981.
 A temporary brick chancel did duty until the east end was completed.
 The stainless steel Spire of Hope was lowered into place in 2007.

-As you enter, a feature of the flooring is the labyrinth, or maze, an image of the journey of life.
+As you enter, a feature of the flooring is the labyrinth, an image of the journey of life.

 Many of the decorative elements of the building have been given in memoriam.
 The visitor should note the patterns in their arrangement.
 Each of the mighty pillars represents an aspect of life in our province: North side - science, linen industry, healing, agriculture, music; south side - theology, shipbuilding, freemasonry, the arts, womanhood.
 Half columns (responds) represent cardinal virtues - courage, justice, temperance and wisdom.

 Portrait heads above the nave pillars depict distinguished churchmen, and one woman, the hymn-writer, Mrs CF Alexander.